Kong/docs.konghq.com/app/docs/0.10.x/auth.md

 tokens etc. will require authentication by the other configured auth plugins.

 <div class="alert alert-warning">
-  When multiple authentication plugins are enabled in an `OR` fashion on a given API, and it is desired that anonymous access be forbidden, then the [`request-termination` plugin][request-termination] should be configured on the anonymous consumer.
+  When multiple authentication plugins are enabled in an <tt>OR</tt> fashion on a given API, and it is desired that anonymous access be forbidden, then the <a href="/plugins/request-termination"><tt>request-termination</tt> plugin</a> should be configured on the anonymous consumer.
 Failure to do so will allow unauthorized requests.
 </div>

 [plugins]: https://getkong.org/plugins/
 [key-auth]: /plugins/key-authentication
-[request-termination]: /plugins/request-termination